danajanezic/zli/README.md

 If you do this, remember to run the write command any time the cli commands change to update the cache, otherwise the CLI won't know about new commands that have been added since the cache was last updated.

+There is a known issue where multiline line backtick string literals are not serialized properly.
+This is an issue with the`code-stringify` package and is the reason why this feature is still experimental.